 SR: What were some of the personal challenges you faced while attending the 3D CAT animation program and how did you overcome any of them?

 KK: Definitely moving when I was 17 was a challenge.
 I was trying to learn at CAT and at the same time learning to be an adult.
-Putting a roof over my head, having a job, putting food on the table all while attending long days at school was a very tough.
+Putting a roof over my head, having a job, putting food on the table all while attending long days at school was very tough.

 Secondly, failing a course early on in the program was hard on me, but I definitely learned from it.
 My initiative to ask for help earlier definitely improved.
 I understand why that happened, and I believe everything happens for a reason.

-I needed to fail that course to learn a lesson and perhaps I wouldn’t have been in line for the opportunities CAT presented us with in respects to lighting and composition and the 2D bootcamp.
+I needed to fail that course to learn a lesson and perhaps I wouldn’t have been in line for the opportunities CAT presented us with in respect to lighting and composition and the 2D bootcamp.
 I was initially down, but I picked myself back up after that fail and took advantage of all the tutoring we offered and support systems.

 Thirdly, I came in with the mindset of learning VFX, which wasn’t a huge focus of the animation program, then I focused on lighting and composition, and finally 2D.
 These were all unexpected hurdles and challenges.
 But look how it all turned out!